habibanalytics/Towards-Data-Science/Files/Template.md

 * Topic 1
 * Topic 2
 * Topic 3

-## Reading Material
-I read the following pages from the [python tutorial](https://docs.python.org/3/tutorial/) site

-## Organizing material
+# My work:
 ### Day 1
-What you did on Day 1
+What I did on Day 1
 ### Day 2
-What you did on Day 2
+What I did on Day 1
 ### Day 3
 ..
 ### Day 4